 Masterparts stocks a wide range of aftermarket parts and spares for all Fiat vehicles on South African roads.
-Among these are the Fiat Uno and the Fiat 500 range.
 It’s likely we’ll have just about any Fiat part you require – but if we don’t have a part in stock, we’ll do our best to find it for you.

 Are parts from Masterparts cheaper than those from Fiat dealers?

-Fiat parts and spares from Masterparts are typically less expensive than those available directly from Fiat Chrysler Automobiles dealers in South Africa.
+Fiat parts and spares from Masterparts are usually cheaper than those from Fiat Chrysler Automobiles dealers in South Africa.
 However, this doesn’t mean you’ll be compromising on quality.
 We deal directly with original equipment manufacturers and suppliers (OEM and OES), locally and internationally.
-In many cases, the Fiat parts and spares we offer are identical to those provided by Fiat dealers – just at more competitive prices.
+In many cases, the parts we offer are identical to those provided by Fiat dealers – just at more competitive prices.

 Types of Fiat parts we provide

 Masterparts can supply almost any Fiat part or spare it’s likely you’ll need.
-However, please note that we don’t offer lights, body panels or mirrors, for Fiats or any other vehicle makes or models.
-Some of the most commonly requested Fiat parts we supply are brake disks, pads and rotors; spark plugs; timing belt kits; fuel, air, engine and oil filters; and water pumps.
+However, please note that we don’t offer lights, body panels or mirrors for any vehicle makes.
+Some of the most commonly requested parts we supply are brake disks, pads and rotors; spark plugs; timing belt kits; fuel, air, engine and oil filters; and water pumps.

 Areas where we provide Fiat parts